Caregiver Responsibilities List: Caring For My Parents11 minute read

 4. Mobility Assistance

-Even aging parents with mobility issues want to move out.
+Even aging parents with mobility issues want to move about.
 They even love walking with their adult children or their caregiver.
 Older people want to go out to see what is happening.
 They think they must have missed a lot while staying indoors for some time.

 Often, they just want to stay outside and look around, nothing more.
 It is your responsibility to help them do all of this.
 You will also need to help those who are immobile to get in and out of wheelchair.